jjohnle/jodoapp_rs/README.md

 prints help information. can be used with subcommands to print their help.

+\
+`jodo mark <ID>`

+toggles a task with id as done or not

 ## TODO

-- [] make output prettier with something like 'comfy-table'
+- [x] make output prettier with something like 'comfy-table'
+- [] investigate why making the name colorful messes up the table
-- [] add a "complete"/"done" field that can be edited
+- [x] add a "complete"/"done" field that can be edited
+- [] find a way to make "done" field look prettier
+- [] use AppSettings::Hidden from clap to create some shorter aliases for the commands
 - [] maybe create a TUI version -- though this seems to defeat the purpose of a quick access todo list...?
 - [] allow for specification of database name/location
 - [] ...